LudovicGouverneur/OL_watchAndCode/README.md

 To do List : requirements
   1. it should have a place to _store_ todos
+  In javascript, the _list of todos_ is represented by an _ARRAY_.
+This list is _stored_ in the a variable.
+We call this variable  *tudos*
   ```javascript
   var tudos = ['item 1', 'item 2', 'item 3']
   ```